 WOMEN IS LOSERS

 Director-writer Lissette Feliciano's Women Is Losers takes us back to San Francisco streets of 1960s where a catholic high school girl Celina (Lorenza Izzo) becomes pregnant with an army returnee Mateo (Bryan Craig), this just happens to coincide with the pregnancy of her best friend Marty (Chrissie Fit).
-Both girls would want to have an abortion, during which the film turns the focus more on Celina as she ends up having the baby, trying to a working mom in a time when misogyny is alive and kicking.
+Both girls would want to have an abortion, during which the film turns the focus more on Celina as she ends up having the baby, trying to be a working mom in a time when misogyny is alive and kicking.

-Brisk 80 minutes gives a filmmaker either a chance to get to the point immediately or make an extended short film that depends on if you vibe with the setting.
-Feliciano luckily chooses former as the latter is always a coin toss, ''Women'' has a nice pace and rhythm to it that keeps time jumps in check.
+A brisk runtime of 80 minutes gives a filmmaker either a chance to get to the point immediately or make an extended short film that depends on if you vibe with the setting.
+Feliciano luckily chooses the former as the latter is always a coin toss, ''Women'' has a nice pace and rhythm to it that keeps time jumps in check.
 There are no parts that feel out-of-place which is great because the payoffs aren't all that satisfying as far as the story goes.
 Some of its fourth-wall breaking really helps though because without those, the dialogue and scene play could become a bit of a bore.